Nilesh-Prajapat/MobileDeck/README.md

 > - 8.
 Select network types as needed
 > - 9.
 Name the rule: `MobileDeck TCP`
 > - 10.
 Repeat the same steps for **Outbound Rules**
+> - 11.
+Restart MobileDeck.
+> - 12.
+It will take 40 sec to fetch data.

 ## 🛠 First-Time Setup (How It Works)